 A wall of tools.

-A glass case of sugarloaf buttons, season ticket and a booklet of a ticket coupon book.
+A glass case of sugarloaf buttons, a season ticket, and a booklet of a ticket coupon book.

 A wooden display case.